radio4000/blog/README.md

 |https://blog.radio4000.com/posts/index.rss|all posts RSS feed|
 |https://blog.radio4000.com/posts/${post-slug}|query a single post, by its slug (its url)|

+## Taxonomy

+Posts use:

+- `categories` for broad editorial grouping
+- `tags` for specific keywords (slug style: lowercase + dash-separated)

+Current categories:

+- `Releases & Updates`
+- `Features & How-To`
+- `Music Discovery & Community`
+- `Platform & Operations`

+For new posts, `categories` is required.
+Use 1 category by default, 2 only when a post is clearly cross-cutting.

+For new tags, always use slug format (`my-tag`) so tag URLs and labels stay consistent.

 ## Development

 To develop, clone this repository and run `hugo serve` in the folder.